Friedrich-Mueller/tab-ddpm-dp/README.md

 (With the current config.toml in ../wilt_dp_eps_9_best a target $\epsilon$ = 9 results in $\sigma$ = 1.063232421875 and vice versa.)

-#### Example Results on the wilt dataset:
+#### Example Results (wilt dataset):

 This plot demonstrates the trade-off between privacy (noise level) and utility (F1 Score) when using DP-TabDDPM on the wilt dataset.
 As the privacy budget $\epsilon$ decreases (moving to the right on the x-axis), the noise level $\sigma$ required for DP-SGD increases, which in turn leads to a decrease in the model's F1 score.

-Beware that this is a continuous-feature-only dataset, and different results are to be expected not only for other datasets, but presumably more importantly based on the amount and cardinality of categorical/discrete features.
-Even to the extent that converting categorical features to continuous features a priori might be more feasible than running DP-TabDDPM on mixed-type tabular data.
+Beware that this is a continuous-feature-only dataset, and different results are to be expected not only for other datasets, but presumably more importantly based on the amount and cardinality of categorical/discrete features, even to the extent that converting categorical features to continuous features a priori might be more feasible than running DP-TabDDPM on mixed-type tabular data.
 TBD.

 <p align="center">
   <img width="439" height="374" src="./wilt10-0.6.png">